WHAT IS CALEA?

 A team of CALEA assessors performed an on-site inspection of our Service in December 2003.
 During the accreditation inspection, CALEA assessors reviewed all 444 standards, interviewed members of the Service, and spoke with citizens of the community.
 A public phone-in session and a town hall meeting provided the community an opportunity to hear more about the accreditation process and to present their opinions on the accreditation of the Brantford Police Service.

 The final step of accreditation occurred at the March 2004 CALEA Conference where, during the CALEA commission hearing, the on-site assessment report was reviewed and Service representatives were interviewed by a panel of CALEA commissioners.
 In April 2004, our Service was awarded accreditation and received our CALEA Accreditation Certificate at our Change of Command Ceremony in Brantford.

-Another on-site inspection was held in December of 2012 to ensure the Service was in compliance with stanadards through 2010, 2011 and 2012.
+Another on-site inspection was held in December of 2012 to ensure the Service was in compliance with standards through 2010, 2011 and 2012.
 The on-site went well.
-A report from the assessment Team Leader will be reviewed and the Commission will hold a hearing in March of 2013 to determine reaccreditaiton status.
+A report from the assessment Team Leader was reviewed and the Commission held a hearing in March of 2013 to determine re-accreditation status.

 The Service is continuing its commitment to policing our community using the internationally recognized best practices that our partnership with CALEA ensures.